Struggling to Lose Weight After C-section? Here’s How I Reduced 30 Pounds in Just 5 Months!

 Is It Harder to Lose Weight After a C-Section vs. Natural Birth?

 In general, the answer is no, but it highly depends on your recovery after your surgery.
-If you had a harder recovery and needed to wait longer to start exercising, then it will naturally take longer to lose weight when compared to a mother who had a natural birth.
+If you had a harder recovery and needed to wait longer to start exercising, it will naturally take longer to lose weight compared to a mother who had a natural birth.

 Don’t let the fact that you had a c-section deter you from trying to lose weight.
 You can reach your target weight.
-It takes the same steps to lose weight after vaginal birth, as it does if you had surgery.
+It takes the same steps to lose weight after vaginal birth as it does if you had surgery.

 Breastfeeding Can Help Lose Weight